Clarify/clarify-video-player/README.md

-OP3Nvoice Video Player
+Clarify Video Player
 ======================

-This is a proof of concept video player that integrates with the OP3Nvoice search library.
+This is a proof of concept video player that integrates with the Clarify API search library.

-This uses the PHP library available here: https://github.com/Op3nvoice/op3nvoice-php
+This uses the PHP library available here: https://github.com/Clarify/clarify-php

 To use this: